Sport Wales grants: improve access and impact

-The current grant application process throws up significant barriers to people who want to apply for a Sport Wales grant.
+The existing grant application process threw up significant barriers to people who wanted to apply for a Sport Wales grant.

-Through interviews in discovery (the first, research phase of Agile service design), the project team found that users lack the information they need, especially about eligibility for grants.
-Users are also put off by complicated language in the application process.
-At all stages of an application, users find getting help with their applications difficult.
+Through interviews in discovery (the first, research phase of Agile service design), the project team found that users lacked the information they need, especially about eligibility for grants.
+Users were also put off by complicated language in the application process.
+At all stages of an application, users found getting help with their applications difficult.

-An inflexible process and lack of clarity about eligibility are stopping people from applying for grants who should be able to.
+An inflexible process and lack of clarity about eligibility were stopping people from applying for grants who should be able to.

-Our work so far has shown that there is ample room to improve the current grant application process through user-centred service design.
+Our work showed that there was ample room to improve the current grant application process through user-centred service design.
 A more inclusive service would reduce the burden on users, while meeting the organisational needs of Sport Wales.

-A user-centred service promises to make grants accessible to everyone who is eligible – so sport funding can make the real difference that it should.
+A user-centred service promised to make grants accessible to everyone who was eligible – so sport funding could make the real difference that it should.

-CDPS’s main partner in this project is Sport Wales.
+CDPS’s main partner in this project was Sport Wales.

-Our combined team has also depended heavily on the participation of the people whose needs it is intended to meet: grass-roots sport clubs, associations and communities across Wales, with a special focus on hard-to-reach groups.
+Our combined team also depended heavily on the participation of the people whose needs it was intended to meet: grass-roots sport clubs, associations and communities across Wales, with a special focus on hard-to-reach groups.

-We are using user-centred principles to design the grant application process with both users and Sport Wales in mind.
+We used user-centred principles to design the grant application process with both users and Sport Wales in mind.

-We have also completed the next, experimental stage of Agile service design – alpha.
+We then moved into the next, experimental stage of Agile service design – alpha.
 In this stage, we designed and tested parts of the application process to meet the needs of current and potential users, as well as those of Sport Wales.

-We’re preparing to extend the previous alpha stage to design and test an end-to-end user journey, including how it affects back-office processes and system requirements.
+We extended the alpha phase to design and test an end-to-end user journey, including how it affected back-office processes and system requirements.
 This also helped to shape the specification for Sport Wales’s procurement of a new system to manage the process.

-How does this project help to deliver the digital strategy for Wales?
+How did this project help to deliver the digital strategy for Wales?

-A user-centred grant application process will help to deliver upon the following strategy missions:
+A user-centred grant application process helped to deliver upon the following strategy missions:

 Mission 1: digital services

-Deliver and modernise services so that they are designed around user needs and are simple, secure and convenient.
+Deliver and modernise services so that they’re designed around user needs and are simple, secure and convenient.